Nancypatel1103/ComplianceClient/on-premise-server/On-Premise-Server.md

 # On-Premise-Server

 ## What is an On-Premise-Server
+An on-premise server is one that is physically housed within the company and offers resources and services to users connected to the same network directly.

 ## Why do we need an On-Premise-Server
+The benefits of on-premise servers include lower latency, more control over data, and regulatory compliance.

 ## How to set up On-Premise-Server